airbnb/knowledge-repo/knowledge_repo/templates/repo_data_readme.md

 2. knowledge_repo add ~/Documents/my_post.ipynb [-p projects/test_project] [--update]
 3. knowledge_repo preview projects/test_project
 4. knowledge_repo submit projects/test_project
-5. Open a PR in GitHub
+5. [If applicable] Open a PR in GitHub or other git web UI
 6. After it has been reviewed, merge it in to master.

 For more details, read on.